basilfx/plugin.audio.subsonic/README.md

 # Subsonic for Kodi
 Kodi plugin to stream music from Subsonic.

+**DEPRECATED**: This project is deprecated.
+Please check out [this fork](https://github.com/gordielachance/plugin.audio.subsonic) for an updated version by @gordielachance!

 ## Features
 * Playlist support
 * Browse by artist, album and genre